Sculptures in the Scrub walking track

 Take a short walk around the Sculptures in the Scrub in Timmallallie National Park – award-winning sculptures that celebrate Aboriginal culture and history.

-- Timmallallie National Park
+- Timmallallie National Park in Country NSW

 - No wheelchair access